frappe/erpnext/.github/CONTRIBUTING.md

 1. **Steps to Reproduce:** The bug report must have a list of steps needed to reproduce a bug.
 If we cannot reproduce it, then we cannot solve it.
 1. **Version Number:** Please add the version number in your report.
 Often a bug is fixed in the latest version
 1. **Clear Title:** Add a clear subject to your bug report like "Unable to submit Purchase Order without Basic Rate" instead of just "Cannot Submit"
-1. **Screenshots:** Screenshots are a great way of communicating the issues.
+1. **Screenshots:** Screenshots are a great way of communicating issues.
 Try adding annotations or using LiceCAP to take a screencast in `gif`.

 ### Feature Request Guidelines